 An accessible test automation tool is the key to making regression testing compatible with agile development.
 With Rainforest QA, anyone on your team can build, run, interpret, and fix automated regression tests for web applications to ensure that regression testing doesn’t become a bottleneck that slows down sprints.

-Talk to us about setting up a Rainforest account so you can start building out your automated regression test suite quickly and easily with no code.
+Talk to us about getting a personalized Rainforest demo so you can start building out your automated regression test suite quickly and easily with no code.